wilkesma/DefraFSAP/data/external/README.md

 3. The user must now select each River Basin District in turn
 4. For each River Basin District, click View Observations > Open Filters
 5. Set dates from 01/01/2002 to 31/12/2002
-6. Click Closer Filters then Download
+6. Click Close Filters then Download
-7. For each year, bind the rows of comma-separate values files for each Rievr Basin District and name the file <year>.csv
+7. For each year, bind the rows of comma-separated values files for each River Basin District and name the file <year>.csv
-8. Place the processed comma-searate values files in data/external
+8. Place the processed comma-separated values files in data/external

 ---